-Featuring an exclusive exterior design with signature Peugeot GT styling, the limited-series all-new Peugeot 508 First Edition comes with chrome chequered and black gloss grille surround as well as 19" Augusta two-tone diamond-finish alloy wheels with dark tinted varnish finish.
+Featuring an exclusive exterior design with signature PEUGEOT GT styling, the limited-series PEUGEOT 508 comes with chrome chequered and black gloss grille surround as well as 19" Augusta two-tone diamond-finish alloy wheels with dark tinted varnish finish.

-The all-new 508 First Edition will be available in two exterior paint finishes; Twilight Blue or Ultimate Red.
-Both elegant and sporty with its low and dynamic shape, yet with an aggressive front end and muscular style, the all-new 508 First Edition offers top of the range performance with either a 225-bhp PureTech petrol engine or 180-bhp BlueHDi diesel engine which both feature the 8-speed EAT8 automatic gearbox.
-The all-new 508 First Edition is sure to impress.
+The 508 will be available in two exterior paint finishes; Twilight Blue or Ultimate Red.
+Both elegant and sporty with its low and dynamic shape, yet with an aggressive front end and muscular style, the 508 offers top of the range performance with either a 225-bhp PureTech petrol engine or 180-bhp BlueHDi diesel engine which both feature the 8-speed EAT8 automatic gearbox.
+The 508 is sure to impress.

-Accentuating the sporty personality and exterior of the all-new 508 First Edition is the perforated full-grain leather steering wheel and chrome satin finish.
-Further features include full LED interior lighting, aluminium pedals and aluminium door sills and in the UK, the 508 First Edition will come with AGR* -certified, electrically-adjustable heated seats and multipoint massage function for the driver for additional comfort.
+Accentuating the sporty personality and exterior of the 508 is the perforated full-grain leather steering wheel and chrome satin finish.
+Further features include full LED interior lighting, aluminium pedals and aluminium door sills and in the UK, the 508 will come with AGR* -certified, electrically-adjustable heated seats and multipoint massage function for the driver for additional comfort.

 *Aktion Gesunder Rucken (German association for Back Health)